haas85/webdb/README.md

 In both three modes the api is the same, but what changes is the constructor.
 ###Agnostic mode###
 -------------------
-This ode has a generic api to allow developers to work with the browser's supported database engine without the need of knowing what database is supported.
+This mode has a generic api to allow developers to work with the browser's supported database engine without the need of knowing what database is supported.

 ####Creating a Database and schema####
 To create a database and its table schemas you just have to create a new instance of **WebDB**.